alalUDDIN123/Json_server/README.md

 1. Open a folder where you would like to setup
 2. `npm init -y`
 3. `npm i json-server --save`
+4. Create a file `db.json` and insert some json foramt data
-4. Create a file `server.js`
+5. Create a file `server.js`
-5. Inside `server.js` file paste below code
+6. Inside `server.js` file paste below code

         const PORT = 3000;  // You can change port from here const path = require('path');
         const jsonServer = require('json-server');
         const server = jsonServer.create();